Skip to Content

 Asbestos is a collective term for six naturally occurring minerals, including chrysotile, amosite, crocidolite, tremolite, anthophyllite, and actinolite.
 Asbestos fibers are incredibly durable, heat-resistant, and resistant to chemical degradation, which made them desirable for a wide range of industrial and construction applications.
 They were used in numerous products, such as insulation, roofing, flooring, and brake linings.

-Man Demolishing Wall in Canada
+Worker Demolishing Wall in Quebec, Canada

 However, when disturbed, asbestos fibers can become airborne and linger for extended periods, posing a grave threat to those exposed.
 It is this fact that has relegated asbestos from being considered a valuable material with many uses to being recognized as a notorious health hazard.
 Exposure to asbestos fibers can lead to a range of serious and often fatal diseases, including asbestosis, lung cancer, and mesothelioma.